estelle/flexbox/draft/01_flexbox.md

 # Flex Container

 The first important notion to fully understand is that of 'flex container', also known as 'container box'.
-The element on which `display: flex;` or `display: inline-flex;` is applied becomes a flex formatting context for the containing box's children.
-This element is known as the 'flex container.'
-Once we have created a flex container by adding a `display: flex` or `display: inline-flex`, we need to learn how to manipulate the layout of the container's children.
+The element on which `display: flex;` or `display: inline-flex;` is applied becomes a flex formatting context for the containing box's children, known as the 'flex container.'
+Once we have created a flex container (by adding a `display: flex` or `display: inline-flex`) we need to learn how to manipulate the layout of the container's children.

-The children of this container box are 'flex items'.
-They are called 'flex items' whether they are DOM nodes, text-nodes or generated content.
-Note that absolutely positioned flex items are flex items that are sized and positioned as though they are the only flex item in the flex container.
+The children of this container box are 'flex items', whether they are DOM nodes, text-nodes or generated content.
+Absolutely positioned children of flex containers are also flex items, but they are sized and positioned as though they are the only flex item in the flex container.

 We will first learn all about the CSS properties that apply to the flex container, including several properties that impact the layout of flex items.
 Flex items themselves are a major concept you need to grok, and will be [covered in full](link to flex items chapter) after we have a full understanding of the flex container and its associated CSS properties.

 ## Flex container properties

-The `display` property examples in Figure 3 show three flex items side by side, going from left to right, on one line.
+The `display` property examples in Figure 3 show three flex items side-by-side, going from left to right, on one line.
 With a few additional property value declarations, we could have centered the items in their containing block, aligned them to the bottom of the container, rearranged their order of appearance, and laid them out from left to right or from top to bottom.
 We could even have made them span a few lines.

 Sometimes we'll have one flex item, sometimes we'll have dozens.
 Sometimes we'll know how many children a node will have.
 Sometimes the number of children will not be under our control.
 We might have a varied number of items in a set width container.
 We might know the number of items, but not know the width of the container.
 We should have robust CSS that can handle our layouts when we don't know how many flex items we'll have or how wide the flex container will be (think responsive).
 There are several properties outside of the new `display` values we can add to the flex container to provide control over layout that enable us to build responsive layouts and responsive widgets.